JoshW-dev/insider-alert/README.md

+Had some great feedback and built a modern version of this app at https://www.insidetrader.site/

 # Insider Trading Analysis Tool
 This project is a bot designed to track and alert users when multiple high-level insiders (CEOs, CFOs, etc.) buy their own company's stock on the same day.
 This repository contains lightweight code for a Flask application that scrapes data and displays it on a webpage.
 The data is updated daily at 5 am EST.